HwWobbe/HwWobbe.github.io/README.md

 * the file (type) may be a requirement
 * Apperently there is a delay in seeing the effect of an update Commit.
 * Review AccessMethods and the documentation findings contained in TwH.
+* consider a structure of geneerated static pages

 <hr>